tozd/docker-rdiff-backup/README.md

 Notice the prefix `/source/host` you have to use for all paths.

 You can provide this file by mounting it into the container.
-Consult section *file selection* of [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html) for more information on the format of this file.
+Consult section _file selection_ of [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html)
+for more information on the format of this file.

-Used environment variables:
- * `RDIFF_BACKUP_EXPIRE` – how long to keep past versions, provided as a string according to *time formats* section of [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html);
-   default: `12M` for 12 months

 Every time backup runs it can also collect additional data to backup and stores it under `/source/data` in the container, so that it is backed up together with the rest (whole `/source` directory is backed up).
-By default, a list of all files which exist `/source/host` is made and stored under `/source/data/allfiles.list`, but you can also add custom scripts to this step by adding them to `/etc/backup.d` directory in the container (probably by mounting a directory to `/etc/backup.d` volume and then adding the scripts to that directory).
+By default, a list of all files which exist on host (as mounted to `/source/host`) is made and stored under `/source/data/allfiles.list`, but you can also add custom scripts to this step by adding them to `/etc/backup.d` directory in the container (probably by mounting a directory to `/etc/backup.d` volume and then adding the scripts to that directory).